Academic Regulations

 Academic Concern

-Academic concern is an early alert to the student and their advisors that additional support may be needed to maintain academic progress.
-Academic concern status may be applied the first time a student meets one of the following criteria:
+Academic Concern is an early alert to the student and their advisor(s) that additional support may be needed to maintain academic progress.
+Academic Concern status may be applied the first time a student meets one of the following criteria:

 • Student earned lower than a C- in College Writing